fanoframework/fanoframework.github.io/known-issues/index.md

 # find / -name crtbegin.o
 ```

-For example, in Centos 7, command above will output
+For example, in my Centos 7, command above will output (yours may be different)

 ```
 /usr/lib/gcc/x86_64-redhat-linux/8/32/crtbegin.o